Neither Consent nor Property: A Policy Lab for Data Law: The model

 of the buyer's and seller's valuations, reflecting their relative bargaining power

 If the negotiated price does not exceed the buyer's remaining budget constraint $m_{it}$, the transaction is executed.

-\subsubsection{Key performance indicators}
+\subsection{Key performance indicators}

-We use trades, volume, buyer surplus, seller surplus, externality, and total welfare as the ABM's key performance indicators because together they span the full efficiency–distribution–harm triad that law and economics evaluation requires.
-The number of trades captures the extensive margin—how often the market clears under a legal rule—while volume measures the intensive margin—how much is transacted conditional on clearing.
-Prices are endogenous in our model, so private benefits are best summarized as buyer surplus ($\text{WTP}-p$) and seller surplus ($p-\text{WTA}$), which decompose who captures the gains from trade and reveal rule-induced transfers.
-Because many legal interventions aim to manage spillovers, we track externality as the quantified harm to third parties not internalized by the contracting pair.
-Finally, total welfare aggregates these components (buyer $+$ seller surplus $-$ externality), providing a Kaldor–Hicks benchmark for overall efficiency.
-This KPI set maps directly onto the model's mechanisms---matching, bargaining, budgets, risk, and enforcement---and allows principled comparison of regimes that may raise throughput without raising welfare, or shift surplus without changing total output.
+We use trades, volume, buyer surplus, seller surplus, externality, and total welfare as the ABM’s key performance indicators (KPIs) because, taken together, they span the full efficiency–distribution–harm triad that law and economics evaluation typically requires.
+Trades capture the extensive margin---how often the market clears under a given legal regime---while volume captures the intensive margin---how much is transacted conditional on clearing, and thus whether a regime changes not only whether parties transact but how much they transact.